 1. Tackling kitchen and bathroom germ hotspots

-Whilst working remotely from home, the kettle is constantly boiling for cups of tea and coffee, so naturally, this household appliance can be one of the biggest germ hotspots, particularly the handle.
+When working from home, you might find yourself boiling the kettle more often than usual for cups of tea and coffee.
+So naturally, this household appliance can be one of the biggest germ hotspots, particularly the handle.

-“When we’re doing these really quick tasks we often miss things like light switches, plug points, cupboard handles and your bread bin,” explains Lynsey.
-“And these are some of the areas where germs really stick to, so need special attention.”
+‘When we’re doing these really quick tasks we often miss things like light switches, plug points, cupboard handles and your bread bin,’ explains Lynsey.
+‘And these are some of the areas where germs really stick, so they need special attention.’

 Lynsey’s favourite cleaning tool: Marigold Extra-Life Kitchen Gloves

 Features: 100% recyclable, anti-slip, triple-dipped and super protective for hands and nails that do not leave a talc residue.
-The bathroom variants also come in a longer, roll-top length for hygienic protection.
+The bathroom gloves also come in a longer, roll-top length for hygienic protection.